tytydraco/yessleep/out/The_Twilight_Amusement_Park_PART_1.md

 Bang.

-“So remember when I asked you where the park goes on the weekdays."
+“So remember when I asked you where the park goes that one time?"

 “Yeah, what about it?”